OpenLXP/openlxp-authentication/README.md

 The OVERIDE_HOST setting is used when Django is not able to accurately determine the host and port being used (this can occur in certain reverse proxy configurations).

-The setting must follow the format `www.hostname.com:port` which may be preceded by either "http://" or "https://".
+The setting must follow the format `http://www.hostname.com:port`, `https://` may be used instead.

-If this setting is supplied, STRATEGY and BAD_HOST should also be set.
+If this setting is supplied, SOCIAL_AUTH_STRATEGY and BAD_HOST should also be set.

 ```ini
 OVERIDE_HOST = 'http://localhost:8000'